jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 tags: [linux, beaglebone, yocto]
 ---

 These instructions are for building generic developer systems for [BeagleBone Black][beagleboard] boards primarily for C, C++ and Qt programmers.
+Perl and Python are also included.

 The `meta-bbb` layer described below **should** be modified for your own particular project.